All Collections

 =IF(ISBLANK(fulcrum-photo-1),"",(CONCATENATE(SUBSTITUTE(MID($created-at,1,10),"-",""),"_",SUBSTITUTE(MID($created-at,12,5),":",""),IF(ISBLANK($cgid),"_undefined",CONCATENATE("_",$cgid)),"_Post1.jpg")))

-Below, I have already applied the formula to my first rename-field column and am applying it to my second column (changing Post1 to Post2).
-I did a quick test on a few rows - looked good, so I pasted it into the rest of the column.
-I also checked to make sure my custom ID field was inserted when appropriate.
+Below, we already applied the formula to the first rename-field column and are applying it to the second column (changing Post1 to Post2).
+Run a quick test on a few rows and if it looks good, paste it into the rest of the column.
+Also check to make sure the custom ID field is inserted when appropriate.

-5. This step is where we will build our rename commands.
-Depending on the operating system of your computer - you will use ren for Windows OR mv for Mac/Linux.
-I will use mv in this example.
-Again, we will use a formula to check for empty values and to build our command.
+This step is where we will build our rename commands.
+You will use ren for Windows OR mv for Mac/Linux.
+We'll use mv in this example.
+Again, we will use a formula to check for empty values and build our command:

 =CONCATENATE(IF(ISBLANK($fulcrum-photo-1),"",CONCATENATE("mv ",($fulcrum-photo-1),".jpg ")),$fulcrum-photo-1-rename, CHAR(10) ,IF(ISBLANK($fulcrum-photo-2),"",CONCATENATE("mv ",($fulcrum-photo-2),".jpg ")),$fulcrum-photo-2-rename)